-- 1. Program requirements - a.
+- a.
 Complete the Outline for Requesting Approval of a New Clinical Site form in the program's COAccess portal.
-The completed form must be supported by the following: - 1) Documentation that the clinical site has been visited.
+The completed form must be supported by the following: - Documentation that the clinical site has been visited.
 Program personnel conducting clinical site visits must be a CRNA or anesthesiologist qualified by experience to conduct clinical site visits.
 The clinical site cannot be visited by clinical faculty of that site (excluding the program administrator or assistant program administrator).